MacLaurinGroup/mgsql/README.md

-  .toSql()                  <- returns the prepared SQL statement .toCountSql(distinct)     <- Run a count (with optional distinct)
+  .toSql()                  <- returns the prepared SQL statement .toCountSql(distinct)     <- Run a count (with optional distinct) .log()                    <- Log the SQL to the console .removeNull()             <- Remove any keys that are null .removeErrantPeriod()     <- Remove the period on any keys that start with .

   async .run()      <- Return the count with the rows
 ```